 In receipt of Benefits?

-Any payments paid to foster carers for fostering, is generally not included, and does not effect Benefits.
+Any payments are generally not included, and do not effect Benefits.
 However, this will not be the case if you are treated for Tax and National Insurance purposes as though you were self-employed, IF YOU ARE, contact you local Benefits office for advice.

-As a foster carer, you will not be able to claim Child Tax Credit or Child Benefit for a child if you are in receipt of a fostering allowance.
+As a foster carer, you will not be able to claim Child Tax Credit or Child Benefit for a foster child.
 However you may be able to claim Working Tax Credit if you are receiving the reward element and you are treated as self employed.
+A help service from a trained adviser for foster carers is available by contacting the Tax Credit Helpline on 0345 300 3900.
 If you are putting in a claim for this, seek professional advice first.

 Foster carers may be in a position to claim any of the following benefits:

-Being a foster carer is one of the most rewarding careers out there, but being with the wrong agency can mean not being offered the number or type of placements you expected, which means not having the fostering allowance and income you need.
+Being a foster carer is one of the most rewarding careers out there, but being with the wrong agency can mean not being offered the number or type of placements you expected, which means not having the income you need.